My Ruin: Cover songs "Do You Love Me?" and "My War"

 For this record, the band would cover two songs.
 The first being Nick Cave and the Bad Seeds Do You Love Me? and hidden track, My War originally by Black Flag (band).
 It has been well documented throughout Tairrie's career in interviews that she is a big fan of Nick Cave.
 Mick has also stated that Black Flag (band) is a big inspiration of his and that he previously covered the song My War in his prior band Movement.
 Tairrie liked the sound of it so they decided to cover the song, which became a duet between the two.

-Mick and Tairrie would occasionally duet on a couple of songs through the vast My Ruin back catalogue.
+Mick and Tairrie would occasionally duet on a couple of songs through the vast My Ruin back catalog.
 Such duets include the 2005 cover of Mudhoney's Touch Me I'm Sick which featured on the band's The Brutal Language record and more recently Repose from the band's Ghosts and Good Stories record.

 In the Kerrang! review for the album, both covers were praised: "A couple of starkly contrasting covers helps to keep My Ruin sounding fresh.
 A bleak reading of Nick Cave's Do You Love Me? is perfectly suited to Miss B's sultry drawl and loses none of its dark atmosphere in the translation.
 Black Flag's My War, on the other hand, is a breakneck blast that collapses into a dense wall of noise that Henry Rollins would be proud of."